im-smuze/mypage/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences
+- name:'Shenzhen Institute of Advanced Technology,</br>
+ Chinese Academy of Sciences'
   url: https://www.siat.ac.cn/

 # Short bio (displayed in user profile at end of posts)